Virginia “Ginni” Rometty

 Michael R. Strain

-MICHAEL R. STRAIN is Director of Economic Policy Studies and Paul F. Oreffice Chair in Political Economy at the American Enterprise Institute.
-An economist, Dr. Strain’s research and writing is in a wide range of areas, including labor markets, public finance, social policy, and macroeconomics.
-He has published over 40 articles in academic and policy journals.
-He is the author of the book “The American Dream Is Not Dead: (But Populism Could Kill It),” which examines longer-term economic outcomes for workers and households, and is the editor or coeditor of four volumes on economics and public policy.
-He is Professor of Practice at Georgetown University, a research fellow with the Institute for the Study of Labor (IZA) in Bonn, a research affiliate with the Institute for Research on Poverty at the University of Wisconsin, Madison, and a member of the Aspen Economic Strategy Group.
-He is an elected member of the National Academy of Social Insurance.
-He was a member of the AEI-Brookings Working Group on Poverty and Opportunity, which published the report “Opportunity, Responsibility, and Security: A Consensus Plan for Reducing Poverty and Restoring the American Dream.”
-He has written over 300 articles for general audiences, and his essays and commentaries have been published by the Financial Times, The New York Times, The Wall Street Journal, and The Washington Post, among others.
-He is a columnist for Project Syndicate.
-A frequent guest on radio and television, Dr. Strain is regularly interviewed by broadcast news networks, including CNBC and NPR.
-He has testified before Congress and speaks often to a variety of audiences.
-Before joining AEI, Strain worked at the U.S. Census Bureau and the Federal Reserve Bank of New York.
-He holds a Ph.D. in economics from Cornell, and lives in Washington.
+MICHAEL R. STRAIN is Director of Economic Policy Studies and Paul F. Oreffice Senior Fellow in Political Economy at the American Enterprise Institute, and Professor of Practice at Georgetown University.
+Strain has published over 50 scholarly articles in a wide range of areas, including macroeconomics, labor markets, public finance, and social policy.
+He is the author of “The American Dream Is Not Dead: (But Populism Could Kill It),” which examines longer-term economic outcomes for workers and households, and is the editor or coeditor of four volumes on economics and public policy.
+He was a member of the National Academies of Sciences, Engineering, and Medicine committee that published the report, “Artificial Intelligence and the Future of Work,” and of the AEI-Brookings Working Group on Poverty and Opportunity, which published the report “Opportunity, Responsibility, and Security: A Consensus Plan for Reducing Poverty and Restoring the American Dream.”
+He is a contributing columnist for the Financial Times, and has published over 400 essays and columns in leading publications.
+Strain is regularly interviewed on podcasts and by broadcast news networks, and has testified before Congress, having appeared as an expert witness before six House and Senate committees.
+He regularly speaks at conferences and meetings before a variety of business and nonprofit audiences.
+He is a member of the American Academy of Arts and Sciences, and lives in Washington.

 Michael Froman